-Most of our software products are developed internally.
+Typically, our software products are developed internally.
 We also purchase technology and license intellectual property rights.
 We believe that our future success depends in part on our ability to maintain and improve our core technologies, enhance our existing products and develop new products that meet an expanding range of customer requirements.
 We do not believe we are materially dependent upon licenses or other agreements with third parties relating to the development of our products.
 Internal development allows us to maintain closer technical control over our products and gives us the freedom to designate which modifications and enhancements are most important and when they should be implemented.
-We devise innovative solutions to automated character processing problems, such as the enhancement and improvement of degraded images, and the development of user-manipulated tools to aid in automated document processing.
-We intend to expand our existing products, we use our own tools extensively.
+We devise innovative solutions to automated character processing problems, such as the enhancement and improvement of degraded images, and the development of user-manipulated tools to aid in document image processing.
+We intend to expand our existing product offerings and to introduce new document image processing software solutions.
+In the development of new products and enhancements to existing products, we use our own tools extensively.
 We perform all quality assurance and develop documentation internally.
 We strive to become informed at the earliest possible time about changing usage patterns and hardware advances that may affect software design.
 We intend to continue to support industry standard operating environments.